Bruno Barilli: Biography

-In 1925 he signed on to the Manifesto of the Fascist Intellectuals, written by Giovanni Gentile.
+In 1925, he signed on to the Manifesto of the Fascist Intellectuals, written by Giovanni Gentile.
 Barilli seems to have ultimately soured on his support for fascism.
 From 1939 al 1941, he collaborated in the weekly Oggi, whose editor was Arrigo Benedetti till the journal was suppressed by the authorities.

 His father Cecrope Barilli was a painter, his brothers Arnaldo and Latino were respectively an art historian and a painter.
-His grand-daughter Carlotta (1935-2020) was an actress and his grand-nephew Francesco (born 1943) is an actor and film director.
+His granddaughter Carlotta (1935-2020) was an actress, and his grand-nephew Francesco (born 1943) is an actor and film director.

-He died on April 15, 1952 in Rome.
+He died on 15 April 1952, in Rome.